-Double-Void, performance and video installation at Newlyn Art Gallery, December 2001
+Double-Void, durational performance and installation, Newlyn Art Gallery, December 2001

-- Burden, (industrial unit, B’ham, 1998) drag a sack of lard which corresponds to the weight of my child (40lbs) round a small chalk circle 9 times
+Burden, (The Works studios, B’ham, 1998) drag a sack of lard which corresponds to the weight of my child (40lbs) round a small chalk circle 9 times

 Double-Void (Newlyn Art Gallery, 2001) drag a sack of lard which corresponds to the weight of my child (60lbs) round a large circle for 6 hours in public indoor space.

 Double-Burden ( Leyden Gallery, 2017), carry drag a suitcase and a sack of lard, stopping only to share stories, for 3 hours, create a lard baby and sing lullabies to it.

 Visual ‘positionality’ (Braidotti R., and Grosz, E) and movement between time, site and metaphor can create new representations that make it possible to discursively represent Mother.